What to See in Venice: Some Noteworthy Churches in Cannaregio:

 after the finding a statue of the Virgin in a nearby garden, a statue which is believed to possess miraculous powers.
 Madonna dell’Orto is Tintoretto’s parish church – he lived and worked a few blocks away.
 The church houses many works by Tintoretto and Cima da Conegliano.

 Church of Santa Maria dei Miracoli is one of the best kept secrets of Venice.
 It is one of the finest examples of Venetian Renaissance architecture.
 With its coloured marble facade, it is also known as “marble church”.

 Built around 1482 from a design by Pietro Lombardo, it is decorated with polychrome marble and bas-reliefs of sirens and tritons, which are unusual decorations for a church.
 It still has the small altar-piece painted by Nicolò di Pietro.

 Church of San Marziale

 Although Chiesa San Marziale contains works of art by Vassilacchi, Cresti and Tintoretto, it is the ceiling fescoes by Sebastiano Ricci that is the main attraction.
-It has an elaborate marble altar dedicated to the Blessed Virgin of the Graces.What are your thoughts on the subject?
+It has an elaborate marble altar dedicated to the Blessed Virgin of the Graces.Do you agree or disagree?